-All connections must configure: Connection Profile Use this drop-down menu to select the connection profile.
-If your account uses a connection protocol that is not listed, it will be necessary to create a new connection profile.
-Also, if your DSL connection uses different VPI/VCI values, a new connection profile must be created.
-See the next section, Adding and Changing a Connection Profile.
+All connections must co onfigure: Select Index to set Use this drop-down menu to select the connection Index.
+If your DSL connection uses different VPI/VCI values, a new connection index must be created.
+As new connection indexes are created, they will be listed at the top of the Multiple PVC page.
 Encapsulation Method Select LLC or VC Mux as instructed by your service provider.
-PPPoA and PPPoE conr nection profiles must configure: Login User Name Type in the account user name used for authentication by your network service provider.
+PPPoA and PPPoE connection profiles must configure: Login User Name Type in the account user name used for authentication by your network service provider.
 Login Password Type in the account password used for authentication by your network service provider.
 Confirm Password Type the same password to confirm it.
 Authentication Choose the security protocol used to confirm the identity of the subscriber.
-Choose chap (default) or pap form the drop-down menu.
+Choose chap (default) or pap from the drop-down menu.
 Connect on Demand Select enabled or disabled.
-When this function is enabled the router will connect any workstation on your LAN to the Internet upon request.
+When this function is enabled the router will connect to any workstation on your LAN to the Internet upon request.
 If this function is disabled, it will be necessary to access this menu and hit the Connect button each time you want to establish a connection to the WAN or the Internet.
 Idle Time A value of 0 means that the PPP connection will remain connected.
 If your network account is billed according to the amount of time the Router is actually connected to the Internet, enter an appropriate Idle Time value (in seconds).
 This will disconnect the Router after the WAN connection has been idle for the amount of time specified.
 The default value = 0.
-IPoA connection profiles must configure: IP Unnumbered This is enabled by default and therefore no IP settings need to be entered for the account.
+IPoA connection profile IPoA connection profiles must configure: IP Unnumbered This is enabled by default and therefore no IP settings need to be entered for the account.
 If this is disabled, (global) IP settings must be configured for the WAN interface.
 IP Address If IP Unnumbered is disabled, type in the WAN IP address for the account.
 Subnet Mask If IP Unnumbered is disabled, type in the subnet mask for the WAN interface.